speakeasy-api/bluesky-ts/README.md

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get all invite codes for the current account.
 Requires auth.
+- [`useActorAuthorFeed`](docs/sdks/feed/README.md#getauthor) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
+Authenticated requests are usually made to the user's PDS, with automatic service proxying.
+Authenticated requests can be used for both public and non-public endpoints.*

+*To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

+Get a view of an actor's 'author feed' (post and reposts by the author).
+Does not require auth.
 - [`useActorGetSuggestions`](docs/sdks/actor/README.md#getsuggestions) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a list of suggested actors.
 Expected use is discovery of accounts to follow during new account onboarding.
+- [`useActorProfile`](docs/sdks/actors/README.md#getprofile) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
+Authenticated requests are usually made to the user's PDS, with automatic service proxying.
+Authenticated requests can be used for both public and non-public endpoints.*

+*To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

+Get detailed profile view of an actor.
+Does not require auth, but contains relevant metadata with auth.
 - [`useActorSearchTypeahead`](docs/sdks/actor/README.md#searchtypeahead) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*